-He had strong, clearly defined features, and a face battered by life and apparently all the happier for it.
+He had strong, clearly defined features, a face battered by life and apparently all the happier for it.
 Funny, how a smile can transform one's being.
-He was liked not because he was attractive, but because he was always beaming.
+Like Tran, he was liked not because he was attractive, but because he was always beaming.
 Confidence.
 Whenever he saw me, he would practically explode with delight, and I would do the same.
 My passengers on the 7 would smile.

 Once a couple of frat boys gave him a Big Gulp filled with motor oil, as a cruel joke; he was in the emergency room all night as a result, but afterwards was still as positive as ever.
 Talk about a resilient worldview.
 If he can be happy, I have no excuse.
 These guys are pros.

-For me it was important to get a wave in; who knew how hard his day was progressing.
-Maybe that small gesture (actually, a rather large one, as our waves, complete with fistpounds to our chests and peace-sign salutes, were massive) was sorely needed.
+For me it was important to get a wave in.
+Who knew how hard his day was progressing.
+Maybe that small gesture– actually, a rather large one, as our waves, complete with fistpounds to our solar plexi and peace-sign salutes, were massive– was sorely needed.
 I recall a day when I was in my car driving past; he didn't see me, and I didn't stop because I had no food on offer.
 But I did have my emergency gallon water jug.
 Did Andy's thirst qualify as an emergency?
 Yes.

 I U-turned around and pealed back, stopping at a red across the street.
 He recognized me in my non-bus car and street clothes, as I ran across the lanes with the gallon of water.
 The day was a scorcher, and he really needed it.